 People are naturally wired to seek validation.
 Employees want to know that their efforts are appreciated and that their seniors and peers value their contribution.
 Often, recognition is linked to engagement and motivation.
 When employees feel valued, they are motivated to work harder and increase their efforts since they know they are being seen.
 This improves productivity.

 On the other hand, companies that don’t recognize or reward employees may notice that their staff’s motivation may decrease.
 Employees who think management doesn’t acknowledge their efforts may adopt a ‘why bother’ attitude since they feel their work goes unnoticed.

 Reinforces Desired Behaviour

 Positive reinforcement is an ideology that states that by praising a specific type of behaviour, people are more likely to repeat it.
 In the workplace, employees want their seniors to be pleased with them.
 So, if seniors recognize or praise good work or particular behaviour, employees are more likely to repeat it.

 For example, if an employee puts a lot of time and effort into doing a task and their manager praises them for it, that employee is likely to put the same amount of effort into future tasks knowing that it will please their manager.
 In this way, the company is getting the desired outcome of high-quality work.

-Recognizing employees, their hard work, and their efforts is vital for the business’s success.
+Recognizing employees, their hard work and their efforts are vital for the business’s success.
 Recognition programs help leaders and HR to ensure employees feel appreciated, which improves productivity, helps attract and retain the best talent, reinforces desired behaviour, and boosts motivation.